davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 ### Why not check if `rust-src` has been modified?
 [rationale-src-modifications]: #why-not-check-if-rust-src-has-been-modified

+This is in line with other immutable dependency sources (like registry or git).
-It is likely that any protections implemented to check that the sources in `rust-src` have not been modified could be trivially bypassed.
+It is also likely that any protections implemented to check that the sources in `rust-src` have not been modified could be trivially bypassed.

 Any crate that depends on `rust-src` having been modified would not be usable